el-moudni-hicham/project-tasks-manager/README.md

-# Projects Tasks Manager
+# Project Tasks Manager

 > Project Description
 ```
-This is a Java desktop application developed using JavaFX and MySQL that helps in managing project tasks, resources,
+This is a Java desktop application developed using JavaFX and MySQL that helps in managing
-and planning through a Gantt chart.
-With this application, users can easily manage project tasks, track their
+project tasks, resources, and planning through a Gantt chart.
+With this application, users
-progress, allocate resources efficiently, and visualize their project timeline using Gantt charts.
-The application
+can easily manage project tasks, track their progress, allocate resources efficiently, and
+visualize their project timeline using Gantt charts.
+The application provides an intuitive
-provides an intuitive user interface and enables users to streamline their project management processes effectively.
+user interface and enables users to streamline their project management processes effectively.
 ```

 > Video Demonstration